 Website Platform: Shopify (I'm currently on the basic $29/mon plan).
 I chose this platform because of a myriad of reasons, but in general I find that Shopify is and was always built for e-commerce, whereas some of the other platforms out there may be prettier and seemingly easier to use at first but as you look under the hood long enough you notice that certain features are lacking or would be cumbersome to get around.

 Other Online Marketplaces: I am reluctant to post my art to sell on Red Bubble, Society 6 and the likes but don't want to start ranting my reasons here.
 If there's anything that business school taught me, it is that the easier it is to set up something (low barrier to entry), the noisier the competition, more crowded the market, and the harder it is to stand out.

-Email Marketing: I use MailChimp to send email newsletters to my subscribers.
-Their free option is more than sufficient for someone just starting out with a small list (as long as it's under 2000 before you'll be required to upgrade).
-I do plan to upgrade my plan in the near future which will give me more robust features.
-Email Marketing is still my most valuable marketing channel, not social media.
+Email Marketing: When I first started I used MailChimp to send email newsletters to my subscribers.
+Their free option is sufficient for someone just starting out with a small list (as long as it's under 2000 before you are required to upgrade).

 Analytics: I use Google Analytics and built in analytics features in Shopify.
 As an ex-analytics nerd, I don't spend nearly as much time digging into analytics as I should for my own e-commerce, but I do look forward to the day when I can flex those analytical muscles again.